TheSkyler-Dev/Fern-lang/README.md

 - `db` Double precision floating point
 - `bool` Boolean
 - `ul` Unsigned long interger

+Note that variables of type `db` support double precision floating points with up to 16 decimal positions, as well as subnormal floating points.

 ### More on variables
 Variables in `Fern` aren't directly nullable for memory safety.
 It is generally good practice to initialize variables as they're declared.
 Recommended default values for varables, including one that kinda works like assigning null to a numeric variable are: